SHARE THIS CONTENT

 Before entering into the question of whether the police can remove squatters, it’s important to understand the legal rights and protections squatters have in certain conditions.

 Adverse Possession: In Oklahoma, if the squatter occupies the property openly and continuously for 15 years, paying property taxes and meeting all requirements, they can claim property ownership through adverse possession.
+This process allows squatters to make a legal claim to the property after fulfilling these conditions.
 The time frame can vary depending on the state.
-In order to claim legal title under Oklahoma adverse possession, the owner has 2 years to sort out the adverse occupation.
+To claim legal title under Oklahoma adverse possession, the owner has two years to sort out the adverse occupation.
 Thus, landlords should monitor their properties regularly to avoid big losses.

-Tenant Rights: Squatters can sometimes claim to be tenants if they have resided in a property for an extended period.
+Tenant Rights: Tenant Rights: Squatters can sometimes claim to be tenants if they have resided in your property for an extended period.
 In this case, they can have certain tenant rights that protect them from immediate eviction by the police or property owners.

 Can Police Remove Squatters From Your Property?